DissiNL/ScreepsDiplomacy/README.md

  - Give players a Maximum bucket to work with (default is 1 CPU per player, see [Functions](#Functions)), every action can be configured to consume X CPU.
 Or use real-life CPU limits.
  - Track hostility of users (ranging from -10 to 10) based on their actions.

+*This module is **not** designed to do any actions on itself, a user script should always handle diplomacy actions.
+It's merely a communication tool*

 ### Version
 1.0.0